 A worked example of the placeholder fill: "Problem.
 A factory produces two products, A and B. Each unit of A requires 3 hours of labor and 2 kg of material; each unit of B requires 1 hour of labor and 4 kg of material.
 The factory has 120 labor-hours and 100 kg of material available per day.
 Profit per unit of A is $40; per unit of B is $30.
 Find: the production plan that maximizes daily profit, the maximum profit, and whether the optimum is unique."

 Three things to notice about this prompt structure.
-First, no system message, no role assignment, no "you are a math expert" framing. o3 reasons more reliably when the problem statement is the prompt rather than buried inside a wrapper.
-Second, the verification instruction is explicit. o3 will self-verify by default, but stating it forces the behavior and gives you a clean stopping condition.
+First, no system message, no role assignment, no "you are a math expert" framing.
+GPT-5.5 at high reasoning effort reasons more reliably when the problem statement is the prompt rather than buried inside a wrapper.
+Second, the verification instruction is explicit.
+GPT-5.5 at high reasoning effort will self-verify by default, but stating it forces the behavior and gives you a clean stopping condition.
 Third, the output specification is minimal — "report the final answer only after verification succeeds" — because over-specifying the format pulls compute away from the reasoning.

-For more patterns specific to o3, see our roundup of best o3 prompts for 2026.
+For more patterns specific to reasoning models, see our roundup of 50 best reasoning-model prompts for 2026.

 Closing

 If you only remember one rule from this matrix: the right model depends on whether the math is the hard part or whether the writing around it is.
-For genuinely hard math and for verification, o3 is the 2026 default.
-For cost-aware quantitative reasoning with a long context, Gemini Deep Think.
-For budget-constrained tutoring and high-volume scratch work, DeepSeek R1.
-For statistics, applied analysis, and math-inside-prose, Claude Opus 4.7 with extended thinking.
+For genuinely hard math and for verification, GPT-5.5 at high reasoning effort is the 2026 default, with Opus 4.8 and Gemini 3.1 Pro neck-and-neck behind it.
+For cost-aware quantitative reasoning with a long context, Gemini 3.1 Pro.
+For budget-constrained tutoring and high-volume scratch work, DeepSeek V4-Pro.
+For statistics, applied analysis, and math-inside-prose, Claude Opus 4.8 with extended thinking.

 Keep reading: